freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.GSM.CallForwarding.md

 ***Parameters:****

 <i>s: rule</i>
 Name of the call forwarding rule.
-See  <a href="specs/org.freesmartphone.GSM.CallForwarding/#Enable">Enable</a> for a list  of valid values.
+See  [Enable](specs/org.freesmartphone.GSM.CallForwarding.Enable)</a> for a list  of valid values.
 The corresponding property for the rule will be unset.